digitalocean/marketplace-kubernetes/stacks/openebs-nfs-provisioner/README.md

 # Description

-The [OpenEBS Dynamic NFS Provisioner](https://github.com/openebs/dynamic-nfs-provisioner) helps developers run Kubernetes [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset), and provides fast and reliable [Container Attached Storage](https://openebs.io/docs/concepts/cas) support.
-The OpenEBS NFS implementation enables dynamic volume provisioning on top of the block storage of your cloud provider (e.g. [DigitalOcean Block Storage](https://www.digitalocean.com/products/block-storage)).
-Pods running on different nodes can access same data, thus you can use the [RWX access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) for persistent volumes.
+[OpenEBS Dynamic NFS PV Provisioner](https://github.com/openebs/dynamic-nfs-provisioner) helps developers easily deploy Kubernetes workloads that require fast and highly reliable shared NFS storage.
+It can be used to dynamically provision NFS Volumes using different kinds (local or network) of block storage available on the Kubernetes nodes.
+Using NFS Volumes, you can share volume data across the pods running on different node machines.
+You can easily create NFS Volumes using OpenEBS Dynamic NFS Provisioner and use it anywhere.

+Under the hood, the NFS provisioner runs a NFS server pod for each shared storage volume.
+It uses DigitalOcean block storage (do-block-storage) as the backing volume for NFS.

 **Note:**